-Taking to the stage at the Google I/O keynote in San Francisco, Ellie Powers, product manager for Google Play said that Google Fit would “…help users keep better track of their fitness goals…” and that the platform would give a complete picture of users fitness blending data from multiple apps and devices.
+Taking to the stage at the Google I/O keynote in San Francisco, Ellie Powers, product manager for Google Play said that Google Fit would ‘…help users keep better track of their fitness goals…’ and that the platform would give a complete picture of the user’s fitness blending data from multiple apps and devices.

 Fit and healthy

-But what Google have also announced is that Google Fit will also take in data from Adidas hardware (plus others) and it’s partnership with Nike, which will certainly help to propel its use of Google Fit with the already large audience they both have.
+But what Google have also announced is that Google Fit will also take in data from Adidas hardware (plus others) and its partnership with Nike, which will certainly help to propel its use of Google Fit with the already large audience both brands have.

-On top of all this, while dedicated followers of Apple have to wait until Autumn (possibly longer) for the iWatch, Google announced that its smart watches (powered by Android Wear) were available for order immediately (shipped to customers by early July).
-With both Samsung and LG entering the fray with two types of smartwatch available it is only the Samsung Gear Live that will be able to monitor speed, location, direction and heart rate, where the LG G Watch can’t monitor heart rate (for the extra £10 we wonder why they didn’t bother with tech for it) effectively knocking it out of the fitness monitoring game.
-Both are designed with square watch faces but if you don’t want to break tradition and prefer a round watch face you will have to wait until the end of summer for the Moto 360 – details are still pretty vague as to what they will offer.
+On top of all this, while dedicated followers of Apple have to wait until autumn (possibly longer) for the iWatch, Google announced that their smart watches (powered by Android Wear) were available for order immediately (shipped to customers by early July).
+With both Samsung and LG entering the fray with two types of smart watches available, it is only the Samsung Gear Live that will be able to monitor speed, location, direction and heart rate, where the LG G Watch can’t monitor heart rate (for the extra £10 we wonder why they didn’t bother with tech for it), effectively knocking it out of the fitness monitoring game.
+Both are designed with square watch faces but if you don’t want to break tradition and prefer a round watch face you will have to wait until the end of summer for the Moto 360; details are still pretty vague as to what they will offer.

 There’s lots more to look out for from both Google and Apple in the coming months, hold onto your hats!